 - Cutaneous lupus – This kind of lupus affects only the skin.
 It causes skin problems such as rashes and sensitivity to the sun.

-- Neonatal lupus – It is a rare disorder present in newborn infants whose mothers have lupus.
+- Neonatal lupus – It is a rare disorder present in new born infants whose mothers has lupus.

 - Drug-induced lupus – Certain medications are to blame for this kind of lupus.
 The symptoms are mostly similar to those of systemic lupus erythematosus.
 However, it goes away once you stop medications.